kdahlquist/GRNmap/README.md

 For documentation on how to format the input workbooks and how to interpret the output workbooks, please see the [GRNmap Documentation page](http://kdahlquist.github.io/GRNmap/documentation.html) or [wiki](https://github.com/kdahlquist/GRNmap/wiki).

-### Quick Guide to Getting Started with a Demo Workbook
+### Quick Guide to Getting Started with a Demo Input Workbook

 #### Running GRNmap from Code